Aspirin as Ovarian Cancer Prevention? Research Says Maybe

-But more research is needed before your doctor will routinely prescribe it for prevention.
+Some evidence suggests that an aspirin a day may reduce the risk of ovarian cancer but more research is needed before your doctor will routinely prescribe it for prevention.
+(1,2)

 You may know that low doses of aspirin, taken daily, can help reduce the risk of several serious health issues.
-Studies have also found that an aspirin regimen might help prevent cardiovascular disease and certain cancers (such as bladder, breast, liver, and lung cancers), and it now appears that we might be able to add ovarian cancer to the list.
+Studies have also found that an aspirin regimen might help prevent cardiovascular disease and certain cancers (such as colon and other GI cancer), and it now appears that we might be able to add ovarian cancer to the list.

 New findings about prevention of any form of cancer are always good news, but when it comes to ovarian cancer, promising ways to reduce risk are particularly welcome.
 There are currently no standard screening measures for the disease, and symptoms can be misleading because they’re similar to gastrointestinal and other common health issues.
 As a result, ovarian cancer is often not diagnosed until it’s reached advanced, hard-to-treat stages.